karlawithakey/myfirstrepo/README.txt

+﻿Endymion by John Keats

-﻿Here will I kneel, for thou redeemed hast
+Here will I kneel, for thou redeemed hast
 My life from too thin breathing: gone and past
 Are cloudy phantasms.
 Caverns lone, farewel!
 And air of visions, and the monstrous swell